beala/ai_tools/README.md

   --chunk_size CHUNK_SIZE
                         Chunk size.
 Defaults to 4,096.
   --separator SEPARATOR
                         Separator to use when joining chunks.
-Defaults to newline.
+Defaults to two newlines.
   --json                Output as JSON.
   --overlap OVERLAP     Overlap between chunks.
 Defaults to 0.